Model locks in Patriots vs. Broncos picks, AFC Championship score prediction

-Patriots vs. Broncos: Where to watch AFC Championship Game, score prediction, sportsbook promos, odds, SGP
+Patriots vs. Broncos: Where to watch 2026 AFC Championship, score prediction, sportsbook promos, odds, SGP

-How to bet New England Patriots vs. Denver Broncos in the NFL's AFC Championship Game
+How to bet New England Patriots vs. Denver Broncos in the NFL's 2026 AFC Championship Game on Sunday

 The New England Patriots dominated the Houston Texans to advance to the AFC Championship Game against the host Denver Broncos, who needed overtime to beat the Buffalo Bills.
 This game has plenty of intrigue and storylines, with the biggest being that starting Denver quarterback Bo Nix is out for the rest of the postseason with a broken ankle he suffered late in overtime against Buffalo.
 The Broncos now turn to Jarrett Stidham at quarterback when they face Drake Maye and the Patriots on Sunday with a trip to the Super Bowl on the line.
 The winner of Patriots-Broncos will face the winner of the NFC Championship Game between the Los Angeles Rams and Seattle Seahawks.

 Kickoff from Empower Field at Mile High Stadium is set for 3 p.m.
-ET on Sunday.
+ET on Sunday and game-time temperate is expected to be around 20 degrees with light snow in the forecast.
 The game will air on CBS and stream on Paramount+.
 The Nix injury has resulted in the Patriots being 3.5-point road favorites in the Patriots vs. Broncos odds at DraftKings.
 The over/under for total points is 43.5.
 Before making any Patriots vs. Broncos picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Patriots vs. Broncos on Sunday